VasgoTheTotoroo/Tweet_A_Youtube_Song/README.md

 # Totoro X Lofi Bot

-A twitter bot that uses Youtube and Twitter APIs to tweet a random lofi song.
+A twitter bot that uses Google and Twitter APIs to tweet a random lofi song.